 Fungicide injection does not stop the root transmission of the fungus.
 This treatment, therefore, is used best in conjunction with trenching or to protect individual high-value trees in situations where trenching is impractical.

 New oak wilt centers are started when a contaminated beetle finds a fresh wound on a healthy oak tree.

-Insect populations in general increase during mild spring like weather and mild spring like weather is when fungal mats are most likely to form.
+Insect populations in general, increase during mild spring-like weather and mild spring-like weather is when fungal mats are most likely to form.
 So the most likely time a contaminated beetle will find your tree is when the weather is mild.

 The best time to prune is when a contaminated beetle is least likely to find your tree.
-The heat of summer and the cold of winter are when the beetle populations are the lowest and fungal mats are least likely to form.
-Therefore that is the best time to prune to prevent against an oak wilt infection.
+The heat of summer and the cold of winter is when the beetle populations are the lowest and fungal mats are least likely to form.
+Therefore that is the best time to prune to prevent an oak wilt infection.

 CAN MY TREES GET OAK WILT FROM THE SMOKE OF BURNING DISEASED WOOD?